alefiury/Speech-Synthesis-Evaluation-System/README.md

 # How the Application Works

-Every participant can choose beetween 5 possible values for each audio sample.
+Every participant can choose between 5 possible values for each audio sample.

 Every audio sample provided will be shown one by one.